Barbara Herman: Work

 In a review of The Practice of Moral Judgment, Kant scholar Paul Guyer writes of Herman's work:

 Herman succeeds in presenting an interpretation of Kant's ethics that shows it to be a powerful alternative to the empiricist utilitarian, neo-Aristotelian virtue ethics, and the post-modernist individualist or existentialist ethical theories which have enjoyed such prominence in recent years ...
 What [Herman] has given us is a deeply compelling picture of both the structure and power of Kant's regulative ideal of moral deliberation, and that is much to be grateful for indeed.

-And on her collection of essays entitled Moral Literacy, philosopher Stephen Darwall writes:
+Of Herman's essay collection Moral Literacy, philosopher Stephen Darwall writes:

 Rawls pointed out that it was one of Hegel's aims to overcome the many dualisms that he thought disfigured Kant's transcendental idealism.
 Herman's essays, in my view, are distinctive for this same emphasis.
 Throughout, she stresses continuities where more orthodox Kantian thought insists on separation.
 And she argues that Kant's central insights are not only preserved, but improved, when one appreciates these continuities.
 Thus, where orthodox Kantian thought sharply distinguishes desire from reason, love from reason, particular judgment from principle, and so on, Herman argues that these pairs should all be seen as continuous and interconnected and that a Kantian take on ethics is enhanced by so viewing them.
 She is tough-minded and rigorous, philosophically.
 And she doesn't waste words.
 Herman has an economy of expression and a penchant for illuminating philosophical coinage.

-To which legal theorist Lawrence Solum adds on his blog:
+Legal theorist Lawrence Solum wrote on his blog:

-In my opinion, Herman's recent work represents the very best of contemporary moral philosophy in the tradition of Kant--only a handful of scholars combine her deep appreciation of Kant, philosophical rigor, and genuine intellectual flexibility.
+In my opinion, Herman's recent work represents the very best of contemporary moral philosophy in the tradition of Kant—only a handful of scholars combine her deep appreciation of Kant, philosophical rigor, and genuine intellectual flexibility.
 A superb book.
 What I can I add to Darwall's high praise, except to say, "Highly Recommended!"

-In 2014 Herman delivered the Dewey Lectureship in Jurisprudence at the University of Chicago Law School entitled "The Moral Side of Non-Negligence."
+In 2014, Herman gave the Dewey Lectureship in Jurisprudence at the University of Chicago Law School, titled "The Moral Side of Non-Negligence."